When it comes to cooking corn on the cob, there are so many ways to do it.

 - Smoky Corn and Black Bean Salad: Mix the smoked corn kernels with black beans, diced bell peppers, red onions, lime juice, and a vinaigrette dressing.
 Serve it as a side dish or a filling for wraps and burritos.

-Smoked Corn on The Cob
+Pit Boss Smoked Corn on the Cob

 Equipment